|The Ottawa Field-Naturalists' Club|

-In 1979, the Ottawa Field-Naturalists' Club celebrated the centennial of its founding.
+The awards program was initiated in 1979, when the Ottawa Field-Naturalists' Club celebrated the centennial of its incorporation.
 This year-long celebration got people thinking about the contributions of club members and how their accomplishments could be recognized.
-As a result, in 1981, Council approved the establishment of four awards: Member of the Year, Service, Conservation, and Naturalists'.
+As a result, in 1981, Council (now the Board of Directors) approved the establishment of four awards: Member of the Year, Service, Conservation, and Naturalists'.
 Later that year, the Naturalists' Award was converted to the Anne Hanes Natural History Award; in 1991 the Service Award became the George McGee Service Award.
-A Conservation Award for non-members was added in 1992.
-These awards recognize outstanding work for the Club, for protecting natural areas and for research in natural history.
+A Conservation Award for non-members was added in 1992, and the Mary Stuart Education Award for members or non-members was added in 2004.

-The official citations for award winners are published each year in The Canadian Field-Naturalist, with extensive descriptions of the winners' merits.
-Shorter versions usually appear in the annual accounts of the Soiree in Trail & Landscape and in the Awards Committee's annual report in The Canadian Field- Naturalist.
+The official citations for award winners are published each year in The Canadian Field-Naturalist, with extensive descriptions of the winners' merits, as well as being posted on the awards webpage.
+Shorter versions usually appear in the annual accounts of the Awards Night in Trail & Landscape and in the Awards Committee's annual report in The Canadian Field-Naturalist.

 GEORGE MCGEE SERVICE AWARD: In recognition of a member (or members) who has (have) contributed significantly to the smooth running of the Club over several years.
 (Members of the Executive are excluded from consideration.)